sztsam/HOO_TW-Discord-bot/docs/info.md

 # Info

 This command shows information about ally, player and village.
-For all subcommands server parameter is optional!
+<br>For all subcommands server parameter is optional!
 If you did not set a global server to a channel or server then it is required!

 The command has three subcommands: player, ally, village